 - To make chocolate crepes: Add a couple tablespoons of cocoa powder to the crepe batter.

-- For more zesty flavour: Add a bit of lemon juice to the crepe batter.
+- For more zesty flavor: Add a bit of lemon juice or zest to the crepe batter.

 - For nut-free crepes: Use regular cow’s milk or coconut milk, rice, oat, or soy milk instead of almond milk.